ruezheng/museum_2203/README.md

 pry(main)> dmns.draw_lottery_winner(gems_and_minerals)
 # => nil

-#If no contestants are elgible for the lottery, nil is returned.
+#If no contestants are eligible for the lottery, nil is returned.

 ```